 Which 2020 kitchen trends will effect our brand new kitchen

 We planned our kitchen out thoughtfully so that it would last for many years.
 And I know I want to keep loving it too.
-I like to keep things fresh around here and take on small, easy updates as I see fit.
+We won’t be doing much but we do have a few ideas planned, because I like to keep things fresh around here.
+I also like small, easy updates with impact.
 There are just a few small ideas that I have up my sleeve to keep it current with 2020 kitchen trends.

 - New Hardware

 I am strongly considering switching out our cabinet pulls (a safe, perhaps boring choice I made) to black matte hardware.
 One reason I like this idea is because I don’t want my kitchen to read too feminine, now that we have the light blue island.
 Our doors all have black matte hardware, so the black would fit in well.
 I love the style of hardware I picked, and I would go with something similar or even the same.